Presbyopia: Symptoms and Treatment

 Make sure you take regular breaks from work.
 If you’re getting up from your desk to make yourself a cup of green tea, don’t go back to your desk with it immediately.
 Move around a little and walk down your office corridor or take a stroll down the neighborhood.
 This way, you’re giving your eyes enough time to rest before you get back to work.

-To keep your eye health in check, make sure you visit an eye specialist who would give you insights on your condition.
+To keep your eye health in check, make sure you visit an eye specialist who will give you insights into your condition.
 Each case is individual and unique, so make sure you consult with your doctor.

 If you are looking for an experienced Ophthalmologist in Fresno, CA, visit InSight Vision today for a comprehensive eye check-up.